 It’s also a country of bizarre contrasts.
 While conservative and traditional, communal onsens (Japanese hot spring baths filled with stark naked strangers) and cuddle cafes (where men pay to lie next to and cuddle young girls, like eww!) abound.
 Male and female escorts list their profiles on glittering billboards along with the money they made in the year.
 Love hotels advertise their short and long stay rates openly, whilst only a few miles away, scores of people are lining up to offer prayers in a Shinto or Buddhist shrine.
 Even though a developed nation, cash is the preferred mode of payment in many places.
 The public Wi-Fi is patchy; it comes and goes.
 And don’t even get me started on the pachinko slots.

 Contrary to popular notion, travel to Japan doesn’t have to be expensive.
-You can manage a ten-day itinerary in under $1200, even in cherry blossom season, while staying and traveling in relative comfort.
+You can manage a ten-day itinerary in under $1200, even in cherry blossom season, while staying and travelling in relative comfort.
 This estimate excludes airfare and budgets food expenses at $40/p.p. per day, accommodation at $60/p.p. per day, and transportation at $40/p.p. per day, including JR pass expenses.

 Here is a list of useful money and time-saving tips for your solo journey to Japan.

 Read about my absolute top experiences in Japan and how to do them.

 If you are making an itinerary for your solo trip, look no further than my super detailed itinerary, which has everything you need, painstakingly put together